pbv/codex/doc/USER-GUIDE.md

 [ICPC programming contests](https://icpc.baylor.edu/worldfinals/rules)
 (e.g. *Accepted*, *WrongAnswer*, etc.).

-When submission are rejected due to wrong answers, the text report includes a human-readable description of a failed test case; this is intended for the student to use as a starting point for understanding the problem and debugging.
+When submissions are rejected because of wrong answers, the text report includes a human-readable description of a failed test case; this is intended for the student to use as a starting point for understanding the problem and debugging.

-Note that Codex will *always* evaluate submissions (and report feedback if enabled) regardless of the timing interval specified an exercise; however:
+Note that Codex will *always* evaluate submissions (and report feedback if enabled) regardless of the time interval specified in the exercise; however:

 * it will hide feedback for early submissions until the start of submission interval;
-* late submissions will be marked as *Overdue*; it is up to the administrator to decide how value these submissions.
+* late submissions are assessed as usual but additionally labelled *Overdue*[^1].

+[^1]: This behaviour allows both students to retry past exercises and leaves teachers freedom to decide how to rate late submissions.

 ## Feedback